ehratjon/cil_2021/README.md

 If you don't want to work with notebooks use the file:
 `test.py`

-Put all other code files in the `tools` folder.
+All notebooks are in the main folder.
+All code files are in either:
+- the `cil_data` folder if they directly manipulate data
+- the `models` folder if they represent an ml model
+- the `tools` folder if none of the above apply

 ### Adding packages
 If you install new packages with pip, add them to the requirements.txt: